djsuperchief/windows_to_linux/README.md

 I have made the decision to not upgrade to Windows 11 (for my own reasons) and will be left with few options.
 I want to document all the things that I am doing to migrate over to Linux with any potential gotchas, hardware issues and workarounds so that someone else may benefit from this.
 I will do my best to document as I go but a few things may get lost.

+## Install Instructions
+It is worth noting that where I can, I will detail install instructions but this is a log of my testing rather than a "how-to".
+If I decide that this is a permanant move then I will put some detailed instructions on common things including install instructions and fixes I have found to work.
+Not every fix will work for everyone and a case of milage may vary in terms of fixes.
+I will put down what worked for me based on my system but the fix I find may not work for you.

 ## Notable Differences Between Linux And Windows
 - Machine boots faster
 - Runs cooler